Impressions de France

-Impressions de France (Impressions of France) is a film about France and the featured attraction in the France Pavilion of Epcot's World Showcase at Walt Disney World in Florida.
+Impressions de France (Impressions of France) is a documentary film about France and the featured attraction in the France Pavilion of Epcot's World Showcase at Walt Disney World in Florida.
 The movie is presented in the Palais du Cinéma (Cinema Palace) building and projected onto five adjacent screens, giving 200° coverage and resembling a Cinerama Screen, in which one giant, curved screen stretches so wide that the edges are at the peripheral vision of the average person, unlike Circle-Vision 360° found at the Canada pavilion and the China pavilion.

 Synopsis

 Impressions de France is one of the original Epcot park attractions, which has been playing every day since the park opened in 1982.
 It is also recognized by the Guinness World Records as holding the world record for the "longest running daily screening of a film in the same theater."
 The film sweeps pavilion guests into a tour of the French countryside, major cities, various regions and important structures.
 Set to a musical score written and arranged by Buddy Baker (composer), the film encompasses the music of classical French composers such as Claude Debussy and Camille Saint-Saëns.
 The film is the work of director Rick Harper and written and co-produced by two-time Academy Award nominee Bob Rogers.
 The film's aerial views, mixed with closer views, include, the Eiffel Tower, the Champs-Élysées and the Arc de Triomphe, the French Alps, Versailles, scenes from Cannes, Notre-Dame de Paris and scenes from Normandy.
 The movie is presented with a lively classical soundtrack and narrated by Claude Gobet.